syd711/vpin-studio/LINUX-SERVER.md

 ## Installation

-1. There is no Linux server package yet.
-[Build](#building) `vpin-studio-server.jar` and put it into one folder together with the repository's `resources` folder, `VPin-Studio-Server-linux_x64.sh` and `zulu25.34.17-ca-fx-jre25.0.3-linux_x64.tar.gz` from <https://cdn.azul.com/zulu/bin/>.
+1. Download `VPin-Studio-Server-linux-x64.zip` from the
+   [latest release](https://github.com/syd711/vpin-studio/releases) and unzip it.
+It contains `vpin-studio-server.jar`, `VPin-Studio-Server-linux_x64.sh`, the repository's `resources` folder and the Zulu FX JRE tarball.
+Alternatively, [build](#building) `vpin-studio-server.jar` yourself and assemble the same folder next to `VPin-Studio-Server-linux_x64.sh`, `resources`, and `zulu25.34.17-ca-fx-jre25.0.3-linux_x64.tar.gz` from <https://cdn.azul.com/zulu/bin/>.
    The server downloads its remaining data files on the first start.
 2. Create `resources/system.properties`, starting from
    [`resources/system-linux.properties`](resources/system-linux.properties).